 Amazing & Interesting Facts about India

-In terms of latitude and longitude it extends from 6° 44’N to 35° 30’ N and 68° 7’E to 97° 25’E. Indian Standard Time(I.S.T) is calculated from 82° 5’ E longitude which passes through the city of Allahabad in Indian state of Uttar Pradesh.
-Indian Standard Time is 5 hour 30 minutes ahead of Greenwich Mean Time (G.M.T).
+In terms of latitude and longitude, it extends from 6° 44’N to 35° 30’ N and 68° 7’E to 97° 25’E. Indian Standard Time(I.S.T) is calculated from 82° 5’ E longitude which passes through the city of Allahabad in the Indian state of Uttar Pradesh.
+Indian Standard Time is 5 hours 30 minutes ahead of Greenwich Mean Time (G.M.T).

 Interesting Facts About India.